 All of your favourite international hotels chains like Marriott, Hilton, Ritz-Carlton, Four Seasons, Radisson, Kempinski are in operation and will be happy to host you.

-It seems to be a major issue at the moment as Visa, Mastercard and Amex issued by banks out of Russia are not operating.
+Visa, Mastercard and Amex issued by banks out of Russia are not operating.
 If your bank can issue a UnionPay card it would be a solution but we also recommend to bring cash.
 You may exchange US Dollars to Russian Rubles without any problem.
+You can still pay for our tours by your international card.

 All the COVID-19 limitations within the country are lifted up.
 No masks, no QR-codes, no PCR tests.